joeguilmette/wp-local-toolbox/readme.md

 #WP Local Toolbox

-A simple plugin to set different defaults for production, staging, and local servers.
+Through constants defined in wp-config, you can disable plugins, set search engine visibility, display the server name and change the color of the admin bar.

+This is an invaluable tool if you often work in production, staging, and local servers at the same time.

 WP Local Toolbox uses three constants defined in wp-config.php:

-* **WPLT_ENVIRONMENT**: This is the name of your environment.
+* **WPLT_SERVER**: This is the name of your server environment.
 If left undefined, the plugin will make no changes to the admin bar, but will still deactivate plugins as desired.

 	If not defined as 'PRODUCTION' or 'LIVE', the plugin will enable 'Discourage search engines from indexing this site' to prevent your development and staging servers from being indexed.
 This option is not stored in the database, so your production server will still look to the actual setting on the Reading page.